tinankh/ZERO/README.md

 ZERO
 ====

-a local JPEG grid origin detector based on the number of zeros, a forgery detection tool
+ZERO: a local JPEG grid origin detector based on the number of DCT zeros and its applications in image forensics
 ================================================

 Version 4 - Nov 2021